Neural Attention Search Linear: Towards Adaptive Token-Level Hybrid Attention Models: Token Level Hybrid Attention Architecture

 GDN further aplies a decay term $\alpha_t$ ~\citep{dao-icml24a} to adaptively manage the historical memory: ~ In practice, we always apply the decay $\alpha_t$ towards the linear attention's hidden states, even for the non-linear attention chunks.
 This enforces linear attention models to focus on the most recent information and to forget information farther in the past: ~

 To fully utilize the hardware parallelism, avoid computational fragmentation, and accelerate the training and inference process, we set the NAtS chunk size to be no smaller than the GDN chunk size.
+In the meantime, an overly large chunk size might not flexibly adapt to the corresponding input context.
+Hence, we set ~\ourname{} chunk size identical to the GDN chunk size.
 Additionally, the linear attention families typically require a larger number of hidden states to contain enough historical information and thereby require fewer heads.
 In contrast, the transformer families might prefer more heads to construct different correlations among heads.
-Hence, similar to the GQA model~\citep{ainslie-arxiv23a}, we group multiple transformer heads that share the same set of attention types and the corresponding masks.
+Hence, similar to the GQA model~\citep{ainslie-emnlp23a}, we group multiple transformer heads that share the same set of attention types and the corresponding masks.
 We set the number of \ourname{} heads equal to the number of linear attention families, i.e., each linear attention head receives its own mask.

 However, though Equations~\ref{eq:mixed_attn_o:linear} and~\ref{eq:mixed_attn_o:nlinear} both compute the weighted sum for $\attV$, they are still represented in different forms: the softmax attention families normalize the input weights to be positive and sum to 1, and the output from the linear attention families is influenced by the $\attQ\attK$ norm values, which might not match the scale of the softmax attention operations.
 Hence, we first normalize each output individually with Root Mean Square (RMS) normalization~\citep{zhang-neurips19b} and then sum them together with time-dependent head-wise weights: